What's Inside?

 The difference between success and failure isn’t geography or labor costs.
 It’s thinking strategically about partnerships rather than tactically about vendors.
 These seven companies figured that out early, and their competitive advantages compound accordingly.

-2025 Outlook: Why More US Companies Are Choosing to Outsource to the Philippines
+2025 Outlook: Why More U.S. Companies Are Choosing to Outsource to the Philippines

 The window for building strategic partnerships remains open, but it’s narrowing.
 Quality providers become more selective about clients as demand increases.
 The companies that move strategically now will have partnership advantages that cost-focused competitors cannot replicate later.